About the Trans Adriatic Pipeline (TAP)

-TAP will transport natural gas from the giant Shah Deniz II field in Azerbaijan to Europe.
-The 878 km long pipeline will connect with the Trans Anatolian Pipeline (TANAP) at the Turkish-Greek border at Kipoi, cross Greece and Albania and the Adriatic Sea, before coming ashore in Southern Italy.
+TAP transports natural gas from the giant Shah Deniz field in the Azerbaijan sector of the Caspian Sea to Europe.
+The 878 km long pipeline connects with the Trans Anatolian Pipeline (TANAP) at the Turkish-Greek border in Kipoi, crosses Greece and Albania and the Adriatic Sea, before coming ashore in Southern Italy.

-TAP’s routing can facilitate gas supply to several South Eastern European countries.
-TAP’s landfall in Italy provides multiple opportunities for further transport of Caspian natural gas to the wider European market.
+TAP will facilitate gas supplies to South Eastern European countries through prospective interconnectors.
+TAP’s exit points in Greece and Albania together with the landfall in Italy provide multiple opportunities for further transport of gas from Azerbaijan to the wider European markets.

 As a key part of the Southern Gas Corridor, TAP is strategically and economically important to Europe and essential in providing reliable access to a new source of natural gas.
 TAP plays a significant role in boosting Europe’s energy security, supply diversification, as well as decarbonisation objectives.

 TAP’s shareholding is comprised of bp (20%), SOCAR (20%), Snam (20%), Fluxys (19%), Enagás (16%) and Axpo (5%).